Murrumba Downs - Griffin

 Table Chart PROFILE FAQ

-Murrumba Downs - Griffin features high concentrations of family households, with a fairly typical median household size
+Murrumba Downs - Griffin features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 79.7% of all households, including 38.7% couples with children, 26.2% couples without children, and 14.0% single parent families.
-Non-family households account for the remaining 20.3%, with lone person households at 17.6% and group households comprising 2.8% of the total.
-The median household size is 2.8 people, matching the Greater Brisbane average.
+Family households comprise 79.7% of all households, including 38.7% couples with children, 26.2% couples without children, and 14.0% single parent families.
+Non-family households constitute the remaining 20.3%, with lone person households at 17.6% and group households comprising 2.8%.
+The median household size is 2.8 people, larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households